amcardle/DocsRef/docs/GP/workload-pushback.md

 We have copied the Local Medical Committee to assist us if the information is not forthcoming
 ```

-### Template letter to hospital provider regarding follow up of diagnostic test results following a patient’s discharge from hospital
+### Follow up of diagnostic test results following a patient’s discharge from hospital
 ```
 Dear X

 We received a copy of patient X’s results on

-You will be aware of published NHS England [guidance](https://www.england.nhs.uk/patientsafety/wp-content/uploads/sites/32/2016/03/discharge-standards-march-16.pdf) setting out **Standards for the communication of patient diagnostic test results on discharge from hospital_._** We therefore assume that this is for information only, and that a relevant clinician in your department has actioned this, in keeping with that [guidance](https://www.england.nhs.uk/patientsafety/wp-content/uploads/sites/32/2016/03/discharge-standards-march-16.pdf).
+You will be aware of published NHS England guidance (https://www.england.nhs.uk/patientsafety/wp-content/uploads/sites/32/2016/03/discharge-standards-march-16.pdf) setting out "Standards for the communication of patient diagnostic test results on discharge from hospital".
+We therefore assume that this is for information only, and that a relevant clinician in your department has actioned this, in keeping with that guidance.

-In future, can we suggest that you refrain from sending copies of results to this practice, unless it is of direct clinical relevance, and clearly marked **‘for information only’.**
+In future, can we suggest that you refrain from sending copies of results to this practice, unless it is of direct clinical relevance, and clearly marked ‘for information only’.

 We have copied our ICB  to inform them of this.
 We thank you for your understanding.

 Yours faithfully
 ```

-### Template letter to ICB  in response to requests to follow up investigations performed in other settings and diagnostic test results following a patient’s discharge from hospital
+### ICB  in response to requests to follow up investigations performed in other settings and diagnostic test results following a patient’s discharge from hospital
 ```
 Dear X,